Emerging Writers Institute - 10th - 12th Grade

 Diana Arterian was born and raised in Arizona.
 She currently resides in Los Angeles where she is pursuing her PhD in Literature and Creative Writing at the University of Southern California.
 She holds an MFA in poetry from CalArts, where she was a Beutner Fellow.

-Her work is featured and forthcoming in Tor.com, Apogee Journal, Fiction International, the Bellingham Review, the East...
+Her work is featured in Tor.com, Apogee Journal, Entropy Magazine, the Bellingham Review, HYPHEN Magazine and more.
+A...

 We will continue to add additional staff members as enrollment and availability dictate.
 Details are posted on additional staff members as they are confirmed.